Skip navigation

 What Abnormal Results Mean

 A positive test means that you are infected with SARS-CoV-2.
 You may or may not have symptoms of COVID-19, the illness caused by the virus.
 Whether you have symptoms or not, you can still spread the illness to others.
-You should isolate yourself in your home and learn how to protect others from developing COVID-19.
-You should do this immediately while waiting for more information or guidance.
-You should stay at home and away from others until you meet the guidelines for ending home isolation.
-Contact your provider or local health department for their recommendations.
+You should stay at home away from others until your symptoms are better, and you are free of fever for at least 24 hours (without taking fever-reducing medicine).
+Continue to take precautions for another 5 days to protect others from developing COVID-19.

 Alternative Names